grafana/grafana-app-sdk/README.md

 ### go install

 The simplest way to install the CLI is with `go install`.

-> [!NOTE]
-> There is currently a [known issue with running go install](https://github.com/grafana/grafana-app-sdk/issues/189) for many versions.
-> You can install locally with
-> ```shell
-> git clone git@github.com:grafana/grafana-app-sdk.git && cd grafana-app-sdk/cmd/grafana-app-sdk && go install
-> ```
-> But be advised this will install the latest `main` commit.
-To install a specific version, use `git checkout <version>` before running `go install`.

 To get the latest version, use:
 ```bash